MateoMinghi/EvidenceGrammar/README.md

 N: { Sentence, Phrase, Action, Noun, Greeting, Farewell }

 Once we have identified the core terminals and non-terminals of the language, we can define the production rules.
-The symbol '$\rightarrow$' means 'can be replaced by', and '|' means 'or'.

 For simplicity, I stablished the following rules: